morrisonwc/python-security-suite/README.md

-# classical-ciphers
+# security-sute
-This is a collection of Python programs that encrypt and decrypt text files using classical ciphers, like Caesar and Vigenère Ciphers.
+This is a collection of Python programs that are basic programs for securing information.
+The classical-ciphers folder is a collection of programs that encrypt and decrypt text files using ciphers, like the Caesar cipher.

-The first program is the Caesar cipher.

-The second program is the Vigenere cipher.
+The password-generation programs are excercises in Python closures.
+Those programs will help generate secure passwords according to the user's needs.